NoobTaco/MidnightTesting/guild-housing-leadership-report.md

 ---

 ## 7. Recommendations for Large Guilds

 ### 7.1 Neighborhood Layers & Lot Allotment
 The guild system only allows for one main guild neighborhood (NH).
 If the number of guild members seeking housing exceeds the 55-plot limit, the system automatically creates additional layers or sub-neighborhoods as overflow.
 Multiple main NHs are not possible, but this overflow system ensures all members can participate.

+**Note on Layer Creation Threshold:**
+It is currently unknown exactly how many lots must be occupied before a new layer is spun up.
+Some developer statements have mentioned an 80% occupancy threshold, but this has not been verified and may change before release.
+Guild leadership should be prepared for possible adjustments to this threshold and monitor official updates for confirmation.

 **Key Considerations:**
 - Only one main guild NH exists; overflow is handled by layers.